|

 weights for strains, species, and subspecies of mice.
 Inbred strains are

+shown in the yellow panel.
 Subspecies of M. musculus.
 Brain weights were obtained from four wild

 subspecies of M. musculus: (1) M. m. castaneus (CAST/Ei